Chapter 68, Guilty Of The Deadly Sin

 After her abortion, divorce, childlessness; my marriage, children, grandchildren, hubby’s successful business, our relationship shifted.
 I was the oak, she the ornament.

 Yet what had I done?
 I retained my proclivity to insert hidden declarations of superiority.
 My arrows of bravado remained.
 I’d concealed my adultery because it would lessen my superiority.
-Instead of telling about my debasement by Paul, I’d piled on about kids, grandkids and our wealth created by hubby and I, superior because it was earned, not inherited.
+Instead of telling about my debasement by Paul, I’d piled on about kids, grandkids and our wealth created by hubby and me, superior because it was earned, not inherited.
 It wasn’t blatant.
 It was subtle yet always there, hidden in self-deprecation expressions of friendship.
 Yes, she had “issues” beyond me but I’d added to them.
 I was a suicide accomplice.

 Did exposure of my gun ownership, the boasting of grandkids, our mention of reservations at the Bacara push her over the edge?
 Her husband proclaimed, it was nothing we said or did.
 I still felt guilty, guilty for a life of betraying her, using her to ensure my superiority.
 During the funeral service, I vowed to root out those hidden bravados which fed my ego at the expense of others.
 I didn't need to compete anymore.
-I'd won in life's rat race.
+I'd won life's rat race.
 I didn't need ego crutches which made me do evil things.
 That was my vow as I prayed for Julie’s forgiveness, the forgiveness of being her worst enemy.

 Back at home, queen of my little tribe, I recommitted myself to, the right side of God.

 I abandoned my secret puppet shadow, rooted out superiority innuendos and prayed for Julie’s forgiveness.
 I accepted my sins, re-connected with God and vowed to sin no more.
-I dissociated from my super mom and wife persona, observed detached her words and actions and attempted to redirected her away from slinging arrows to slake my quest for superiority.
+I dissociated from my super mom and wife persona, observed detached her words and actions and attempted to redirect her away from slinging arrows to slake my quest for superiority.
 Reoriented, I attempted to mirror what’s best for others not me.
 Still a residual feeling of iniquitous anxiety persisted.
 I couldn’t extract it because I didn’t know what it was.

-It wasn’t residual guilt from Paul or my last gasp spree of infidelity.
+It wasn’t residual guilt about or my last gasp spree of infidelity.
 It was not caused by any of my adulteries, betrayals of husband or Julie.
 It was something else awry with my soul.
 After William, I soul searched and falsely concluded no one loved me.
 Now I soul searched wondering if it was me who loved no one.

 As often, I mentally turned to Sister Mary Joseph from second grade for moral guidance.
-We held an in my mind conversation, her guiding me to understand my spiritual discontent.
+We held an, in my mind conversation, her guiding me to understand my spiritual discontent.
 I started as usual by questioning her.

 “Elizabeth, there are seven deadly sins in Dante’s inferno, do you remember them.”